romelperez/react-app-example/app1/docs/spec/users/login.md

 # Users Login

-- Should require, email and password
+- Should require, email and password and validate them in realtime
+- Should display a link to [Register](./register.md)
-- On fail, display a message to the user and an option to try again
+- On fail, display a message to the user
 - On success, redirect to provided URL or by default to: [Users Cars](./)